LukasChiama/PIRPLE_pizzaDelivery_API/READme.md

 This repo is code for assignment number two on the Node.JS Master Class.
 It is an API for a pizza delivery company that allows creating of new users with a valid email address and other crud operations on the users.
 It allows users to create, get, extend and delete tokens for logging in.
-S logged in user can get the pizza menu available, create, see, edit and delete pizza orders and also pay for a pizza delivery with his card.
+A logged in user can get the pizza menu available, create, see, edit and delete pizza orders and also pay for a pizza delivery with his card.
 When a user pays, the card provided is charged using the Stripe payment API and the user is sent an email with the payment details using the Mailgun mail API.

 The Assignment (Scenario):